SAMUEL JOHNSON DICTIONARY SOURCES

 • To TRUCK (TRUCK) v.n. [troquer, Fr. truccare, Italian; trocar, Spanish; deduced by Salmasius from _____{Greek, "trogen?"}, to get money.]
 To traffick by exchange; to give one commodity for another.

-[BKG Note: the source used by SJ for the above Salmasius etymologies has not been identified.
+[BKG Note: the sources used by SJ for the above Salmasius etymologies has not been completely identified.
 I checked Junius Etymologicum Anglicanum as a possible intermediate source for Salmasius.
-He cites Salmasius under Mummie (Plin. exerc. p.401), Pearl (Aug. hist. scriptures p.323), Perill (Aug. hist. + de Modo usurarum), all in conjunction with Menage.
-Under Poltron he also cites the latin etym. attributed by SJ to Salmasius, but references instead Menage.
+Junius cites Salmasius under Mummie (Plin. exerc. p.401, see text above), Pearl (Aug. hist. scriptures p.323, see text above), Perill (Aug. hist. + de Modo usurarum), all in conjunction with Menage.
+Under Poltron he also cites the Latin etym. attributed by SJ to "Saumaise," but references instead Menage.
 Junius does not mention Salmasius or Menage under Truck, but gives the Greek for "truckster" a negotiator.

 Home Page